 These two photos are of statues of King Kamehameha I, the king who first united the Hawaiian Islands under one leader.
-On the left, draped in leis from last Monday’s Kamehameha Day celebrations, is the statue at Kapaau, here on the Big Island.
-On the right is the statue in Honolulu.
+On top, draped in leis from last Monday’s Kamehameha Day celebrations, is the statue at Kapaau, here on the Big Island.
+Below is the statue in Honolulu.
 It sits in front of the Aliʻiōlani Hale, which housed the government of the Kingdom of Hawaiʻi and the Republic of Hawaiʻi, and is currently home to the Hawaiʻi State Supreme Court.

 Back in 1878, a statue of the King was commissioned for display in Honolulu.
 The commission was given to American artist Thomas Ridgeway Gould, and in 1880 his plaster model was sent to Paris to be cast, before being shipped to Hawaii.
 Alas, it never made it.
 The ship transporting the statue caught fire and sank off of the Falkland Islands.

 Fortunately, the statue was insured, so a replacement was ordered.
 While this process was underway, the original statue turned up!
 Salvaged by fishermen, it was sold to a British ship captain who recognized it.
 He, in turn, sold it to the Hawaiian government, which now found itself in possession of identical twin statues.
 But the statues weren’t identical.
 The replacement statue was pristine and resplendent with gold detailing.
 The original was missing a hand and had a broken spear, and had suffered a good deal of fire damage.